benkoger/gazelle-identification/README.md

       ./create_gazelle_tf_record --data_dir='path to images' \
         --output_dir='path to output' --label_map_path='path to label_map'
       ```
-      **n.b.**  The program assumes that the folder of all the raw images that *data_dir* leads to contains both a folder called *annotations* which contains all the .xml annotaions (as described above) and a file called *trainval.txt* which we create below.
+      **n.b.**  The program assumes that the folder of all the raw images that *data_dir* leads to contains both a folder called *annotations* which contains all the .xml annotaions (as described above) and a file called *trainval.txt* which you create below.

       - **trainval.txt**